anseki/htmlclean-cli/README.md

 ## Note

-On Windows XP, 2000 + Node v11-, the redirecting doesn't work, the piping works.
+On Windows XP, 2000 + Node v0.11-, the redirecting doesn't work, the piping works.
-Use:
+Therefore, use this:

 ```shell
 type file.html | htmlclean